OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     > npm run dev-server
     > ```

-    - To test your add-in in Word, run the following command in the root directory of your project.
-This starts the local web server (if it's not already running) and opens Word with your add-in loaded.
+    - To test your add-in in Excel, run the following command in the root directory of your project.
+This starts the local web server (if it's not already running) and opens Excel with your add-in loaded.

         ```command&nbsp;line
         npm start
         ```

-    - To test your add-in in Word on a browser, run the following command in the root directory of your project.
+    - To test your add-in in Excel on the web, run the following command in the root directory of your project.
 When you run this command, the local web server will start (if it's not already running).

         ```command&nbsp;line
         npm run start:web
         ```

-        To use your add-in, open a new document in Word on the web and then sideload your add-in by following the instructions in [Sideload Office Add-ins in Office on the web](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-in-office-on-the-web).
+        To use your add-in, open a new document in Excel on the web and then sideload your add-in by following the instructions in [Sideload Office Add-ins in Office on the web](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-in-office-on-the-web).

 2. In Excel, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.